braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/experiments.md

 ### Overwriting properties

-While you specified default properties when you originally set up your feature flag, you can choose to overwrite those values for users who receive a specific campaign variant.
+Though you specified default properties when you originally set up your feature flag, you can choose to overwrite those values for users who receive a specific campaign variant.

 ![][image1]{: style="max-width:80%"}